What type of content do you primarily create?

 GPT-3.5 Improvement: 30%

 This fairly well-performing principle is somewhat of a surprise.
-By asking the LLM to consider the audience, the correctness also improves.
+By asking ChatGPT to consider the audience, the correctness also improves.
 I'm not sure whether it's because most of the audiences involved explaining in simpler terms (and maybe therefore mirrored the "think step by step" principle above) or if there's some other factor at play, but the correctness improvement for GPT-4 with this principle was among the best of the principles tested.